MKLab-ITI/pygrank/documentation/measures.md

 ### <kbd>Supervised</kbd> MannWhitneyParity

-Performs a two-tailed Mann-Whitney U-test to check that the scores of sensitive-attributed nodes do not exhibit higher or lower values compared to the rest.
+Performs a two-tailed Mann-Whitney U-test to check that the scores of sensitive-attributed nodes (ground truth) do not exhibit  higher or lower values compared to the rest.
 To do this, the test's U statistic is transformed so that value 1 indicates that the probability of sensitive-attributed nodes exhibiting higher values is the same as for lower values (50%).
 Value 0 indicates that either the probability of exhibiting only higher or only lower values is 100%.
 Known scores correspond to the binary sensitive attribute checking whether nodes are sensitive.
 The constructor initializes the supervised measure with desired graph signal outcomes.